Data connector for AWS S3 Cross-Account

 The above form contains the following fields:

 - External ID: Infosum generated ID per user email domain.
-Customers should use this external ID, along with the Principal for an extra validation when allowing the assumption of their user role
+You should use this external ID, along with the Principal for an extra validation when allowing the assumption of their user role

-- User ARN: Customer needs to create a User Role that has a Permissions Policy that allows reading from their S3 bucket
+- User ARN: You need to create a User Role that has a Permissions Policy that allows reading from their S3 bucket.
+Note: This is not the User ARN shown in the user's AWS account.
+The correct ARN to use is the Role ARN shown in IAM > Roles > Summary in AWS.

 - Session Name: User defined session